opensearch-project/opensearch-build/TRIAGING.md

 The maintainers of the OpenSearch-build Repo seek to promote an inclusive and engaged community of contributors.
 In order to facilitate this, bi-weekly triage meetings are open-to-all and attendance is encouraged for anyone who hopes to contribute, discuss an issue, or learn more about the project.
 To learn more about contributing to the OpenSearch-build Repo visit the [Contributing](./CONTRIBUTING.md) documentation.

-### Do I need to attend for my issue to be addressed/triaged?
+### Do I need to attend the meeting for my issue to be addressed/triaged?

 Attendance is not required for your issue to be triaged or addressed.
 All new issues are triaged bi-weekly.